akifkara217/Hand_Gestures_for_LinkedIn/README.md

 It is a project in the field of Computer Vision and HCI (Human Computer Interaction).

-Developed 12 hand gestures for LinkedIn mobile app using Python and Mediapipe.
+Developed 12 hand gestures for LinkedIn mobile app using Python language and Mediapipe library.

 According to the determined personas and scenarios, tests were performed on the users and True Positive, True Negative, False Positive, False Negative values ​​were noted.
 Each scenario was tested 100 times on each user.
 According to the results, the success rate of the system was approximately 80% (may have a margin of error).
 Detailed test data is included in the project documents.
 For the test, the android phone was connected using ADB (Android Debug Bridge)